Dear Reader,

 Featured is a small video of a tune in F major, composed sometime earlier.

 It has a small prelude, melody is played mostly in octaves supported by an octave bass.
-It is a simple tune with a dreamy feel, to be listened at leisure.
+It is a simple tune with a dreamy feel, to be listened to at leisure.

 Let me know if you like it!